-- 1) Your business must be located in Iowa; - 2) The purpose of your business must be to make a profit; - 3) Your business must have less than \$4 million in annual gross income, computed as an average of the three prior fiscal years.
+- Your business must be located in lowa; - 2) The purpose of your business must be to make a profit; and - 3) Your business must have less than \$4 million in annual gross income, computed as an average of the three prior fiscal years.

-To apply for Targeted Small Business Certification, contact the Iowa Department of Inspections and Appeals.

-Benefits of being a Targeted Small Business can include:
+To apply for Targeted Small Business Certification, contact the lowa Department of Inspections and Appeals.
+The benefits of being a Targeted Small Business can include:

-- Up to \$50,000 start up or expansion loan - Access to the 48 Hour TSB Procurement Website - Free technical assistance - Listing of Your Business with the Targeted Small Business Directory
+- Up to \$50,000 start up or expansion loan; - Access to the 48 Hour TSB Procurement Website; - Free technical assistance; and - Listing of your business with the Targeted Small Business Directory.

-For further information, contact the Iowa Department of Economic Development.
+For further information, contact the lowa Department of Economic Development.